Sarah Kirrane Counselling

 (W1T, HA4)

-When we lose something that holds deep meaning for us, or when we experience the death of someone we love, it can feel as though the rug has been pulled from under our feet.
+When we lose something that holds deep meaning for us, or when we experience the death of someone we love, it can feel as though the rug has been swiped from beneath our feet.

 Grief comes in many forms; the end of a relationship, losing a job, infertility, being on the receiving end of a health diagnosis or the death of a person or beloved pet.